OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 Elemental composition is supplied by `carbon_ratio`, `nitrogen_ratio`, `phosphate_ratio`, `iron_ratio`, `silicon_ratio`, and `calcite_rain_ratio`.
 By default, these ratios are applied to all plankton following the Redfield ratio: C:N:P:Fe = 106:16:1:0.0032, with silicon and calcite rain ratios of zero.
 If different ratios are needed for specific plankton tracers, `group_element_tracers` can provide the composition of each tracer for conservation calculations.

+A plankton component can define one `chlorophyll_ratio` for all of its chlorophyll-bearing tracers, or define a different ratio for individual tracers.

 Plankton components can consume detritus by defining `grazing` for the detritus tracers they consume.

 ## Example: simple phytoplankton